KSS Campus

 We change lives, we bring fun and laughter to everything we do, and we care about each other and those we serve.
 We're looking for staff who:

-• Have an interest in, respect for, and ability to work with people with diverse backgrounds
+• Have an interest in, respect for, and ability to work with children and with people with diverse backgrounds

 • Experience with risk management practices of the outdoor and environmental education industry